pypa/virtualenv/.github/INCIDENT_RESPONSE.md

 pull request exposes the patch even if its title does not mention security.
 Follow the early-disclosure procedure in [SECURITY.md](SECURITY.md) if the details are public.

+Check the [threat model](THREAT_MODEL.md) to judge likelihood and reach.
+It lists the threats we expect at each trust boundary with their controls, and the risks we chose to accept.

 ## Where reports come from

 The [advisory form](https://github.com/pypa/virtualenv/security/advisories/new), the Tidelift contact, Dependabot and